Five reasons to jump right in, regardless of his HIV status

-Stop what you’re doing and reset your Grindr filters, we are going to get you laid.
-If you’re not swiping right on HIV positive guys, then you need to read this article.
+Stop what you’re doing and reset your Grindr filters — we are going to get you laid!
+If you’re not swiping right on HIV positive guys, you need to read this.

 Blame the ‘80s or blame the scare tactics of older safe sex campaigns, but too many guys still think that choosing not to sleep with HIV positive people is a good prevention strategy.
-Nowadays, that’s not only outdated thinking, but as a person living with HIV, I’m here to tell you the opposite is true.
+That’s not only outdated thinking, but as a person living with HIV, I’m here to tell you the opposite is true!

-To break it down into simple terms, just remember this: some people in Australia have HIV, and according to the Kirby Institute’s Annual Surveillance Report ; 90% of us know we have it, 83% of those people are on treatment, and about 92% of those people have a fully suppressed or ‘undetectable’ viral load.
-Here’s the clincher, when it’s ‘undetectable’, the risk of transmission is as close to zero as it gets.
+To break it down into simple terms: some people in Australia have HIV, and according to the Kirby Institute’s Annual Surveillance Report 2021; 91% of us know we have it, 91% of those people are on treatment, and 97% of those people have a fully suppressed or ‘undetectable’ viral load.

-So, if you’re looking for love or just to get laid, here are five good reasons why your next partner might be an HIV positive guy.
+So, whether you’re looking for love or just to get laid, here are five good reasons why your next partner might be an HIV positive guy.